AashikSharif/Histopathological_Cancer_Detector/README.md

 _________________________________________________________________________________
 #### This README file is written by

 Aashik Sharif B
-121003003
-B.Tech CSE
-SASTRA Deemed to be University
+MS CS
+Washington State University
 _________________________________________________________________________________
 # To Run